pavel-grigorev/spring-icomponent-demo/README.md

 }
 ```

-Then, there is usually sort of an `EmailSender` that builds the message body based on a template and passes it to the email transport service.
+Then, there is usually sort of an `EmailSender` that builds the message body from a template and passes it to the `EmailTransport` service.
 It may look like so:

 ```java
 public interface EmailSender {